Homemade Oreo Cookies are what store bought Oreos wish they could be. Fluffy cream cheese filling is sandwiched between two chewy, fudgy cookies.

 How to Make Homemade Oreo Cookies

-- Mix together into cookie batter texture, roll into balls as big as desired (walnut size).
+- Sift the cake mix into a large mixing bowl.
+Add shortening eggs, and vanilla.
+Mix all the cookie ingredients together until just combined.
+Mix together into cookie batter texture, roll into balls as big as desired (walnut size).
 Bake at 350 degrees for about 8 to 10 minutes.
 Do not over-cook.
 Leave cookies on the baking sheet for at least 5 minutes after removing from oven.
 Cool and assemble cookies with cream cheese frosting in the middle.